By Gregory Khalil on October 31, 2012

 Radically Centered highlights a variety of opinions on many important issues having to do with the Israeli-Palestinian conflict.
 While worthy of consideration, the individual opinions expressed on this blog do not necessarily represent the position of the Telos Group.

-TAGSyouth, william ury, violence, us policy, us elections, us department of state, two state solution, twitter, travel, todd deatherage, the third side, the aspen institute, terrorism, telos 2013, telos, tel aviv, syria, status quo, stand with, speak up, skoll global threats, settlers, settlements, seinfeld, secretary kerry, sea of galilee, sami awad, robi damelin, recommended readings, readings, reach out, rabbi gross-schaefer, q ideas, pro-pro-pro, president obama, peacemaking, peacemakers, peace process, peace, partnership, parents circle, palestine, negotiations, narratives, middle east, learning, jordan river valley, jerusalem, jason alexander, jamal shehade, israel, ireland, iran, institute for global engagement, innovation, hope, holy basin, history, heroism, heroes, hamas, greg khalil, george mitchell, george, gaza, galilee, gabe lyons, friends of the earth middle east, forgiveness, foreign policy, food, final status issues, films, farewell, faith, extremism, evangelicals, environmental activism, entrepreneurship, elias chacour, east jerusalem, diplomacy, danny seidemann, dale hanson bourke, conflict, community engagement, christianity, child detention, business, books, blood brothers, bill burns, bethlehem, bassam aramin, bart campolo, background, amy fisher, american faith communities, advocacy, activism,
+TAGSyouth, william ury, violence, us policy, us elections, us department of state, two state solution, twitter, travel, todd deatherage, the third side, the aspen institute, terrorism, telos 2013, telos, tel aviv, syria, status quo, stand with, speak up, settlers, settlements, seinfeld, secretary kerry, sea of galilee, sami awad, robi damelin, religion, recommended readings, readings, reach out, rabbi gross-schaefer, q ideas, pro-pro-pro, president obama, politics, polarization, peacemaking, peacemakers, peace process, peace, partnership, parents circle, palestine, nelson mandela, negotiations, narratives, learning, jerusalem, jason alexander, israel, ireland, iran, institute for global engagement, innovation, hope, holy basin, history, heroism, heroes, hamas, greg khalil, george mitchell, gaza, galilee, gabe lyons, friends of the earth middle east, forgiveness, foreign policy, food, final status issues, films, farewell, faith, extremism, evangelicals, environmental activism, entrepreneurship, elias chacour, east jerusalem, diplomacy, danny seidemann, dale hanson bourke, conflict, community engagement, christianity, child detention, business, books, blood brothers, bill burns, bethlehem, bassam aramin, bassa, bass, bart campolo, background, amy fisher, american faith communities, advocacy,